dxvid-pts/dame/README.md

 # CHECKERS.ONLINE

 An online game to play dame with your friends and other players.
-If you want to go the extra mile, try to beat the KI!
+If you want to go the extra mile, try to beat the AI!

 ## Installation